-The warrants have been subject to multiple exercise price reductions as required by a down round adjustment feature of the warrant, due to common stock issued at a price below the then current exercise price (primarily the result of the conversions of the 2021 Notes and the 2022 Notes).
-The adjustments have progressed from the original exercise price of \$200.20 per share to the current exercise price at December 31, 2022 of \$1.40 per share.
+The warrants have been subject to multiple exercise price reductions as required by a down round adjustment feature of the warrant, due to common stock issued at prices below the then current exercise price.
+The adjustments have progressed from the original exercise price of \$2,402.40 per share to the current exercise price at December 31, 2023 of \$1.5675 per share.
 The difference in fair value of the existing warrant prior to the adjustment and the value of the warrant after (utilizing a Black-Scholes model) is reflected on the consolidated statement of operations as a deemed dividend.